 Percy was horrified at how easily he had been tricked and wished he had listened to his family.
 His guilt and sorrow overwhelmed him at choosing so poorly.
 Now all he could wish for was forgiveness from the family that loved him so and grief that he would never see them again.
 He hoped against all hope that what he had set in motion today would right itself soon and silently asked for forgiveness from the boy that lay battered on the ground, the boy he had betrayed.
 So it was that Percy died knowing he had betrayed his family and the world for nothing, his ambition his own downfall.

-Lucious smugly used the boy's wand to cast the dark mark above number 4 Privet Drive while Harry lay unconscious.
-Gathering the bodies of the Dursley's and Harry, they laid them out in the house and smeared the Dursley's blood over Harry.
-Then he carelessly placed the wand back in the boy's left hand.
-They left Mrs. Figg and Percy outside the front door, cleaned up any signs that they had been in the area and left just as they heard someone apparating nearby.
+Lucius smugly used the boy's wand to cast the dark mark above number 4 Privet Drive while Harry lay unconscious.
+Gathering the bodies of the Dursley's and Harry, they laid them out inside the house and smeared the Dursley's blood over Harry.
+Then carelessly placed the wand back in the boy's left hand.
+They left Mrs. Figg and Percy outside where they had fallen, cleaned up any signs that they had been in the area and left just as they heard someone apparating nearby.
 Harry of course had no idea of everything happening; only a foggy pain filled memory.

 During the trial Harry tried to plead with the court and his former adopted family to listen to him, to let him take Veritaserum so the truth would be known.
-When they shouted that down he asked that they view his memories in a pensieve, but was met with death glares.
+When they shouted that down he asked that they view his memories in a pensieve but was met with death glares.
 Everyone in the court room seemed hell bent on denying him any say in his own defense.
-He of course had a court appointed defense wizard but the unenthusiastic man asked few questions and quickly took his seat after asking only a few vague questions to each of the so called witness.
+He of course had a court appointed defense wizard, but the unenthusiastic man asked few questions and quickly took his seat after asking only a few vague questions to each of the so-called witness.
 Harry knew the man was more worried about his career after this trial than really defending him.
 For some reason they wouldn't even allow Harry on the stand to testify for himself, he argued again begging them to give him veritaserum but with so much overwhelming evidence they told him to sit down and accept judgment for his crime.
-Harry shouted and pleaded, tears running down his face unbidden, he was too overrun by the betrayal he felt to care that he was showing any weakness in front of these people.
-He fought against the two aurors that were dragging him out of the courtroom to his 'new home' trying to yell some sense into his former friends and mentors.
+Harry was devastated by this betrayal but realized nothing he did would change anything.
+All hope was shattered, and the tears ran down his face unbidden, he was consumed by pain felt and didn't care if others thought it a sign of weakness.
+Why should he care anymore?
+No one else seemed to care about him!

-"Shut up you bastard, you killed my brother!"
+"You bastard, you killed my brother!"
 Ron shouted at him breaking Harry's wand over his knees.
 Sparks emitted from the broken wood and fizzled out dying into nothingness.
 Harry felt another part of him die with his wand; he had owned that wand since he entered the wizarding world.
-Even though it was a twin to Voldemorts, it had gotten him through every scrape superbly, now it was no longer.
-Harry lifted his tear streaked face pleading with them to understand, to realize that he didn't do this, it wasn't him.
+Even though it was a twin to Voldemort's, it had gotten him through every scrape superbly, now it was no longer.
+Harry lifted his tear-streaked face pleading with them to understand, to realize that he didn't do this, it wasn't him.
 He couldn't believe that Ron, his first and best friend could ever do that to him.
 Ron knew what he went through every summer!
-He knew about his nightmares!
+He knew about Voldemort!
 How could he not understand?
-The hate that gleamed in his friends eyes told Harry enough.
+The hate that gleamed in his friends' eyes told Harry enough.